namwkim/2017/policies.md

 **Homework**

-34 points
+48 points

 There will be a homework every week with a maximum of 2 questions.
-This homework should not take more than 4 hours.
+This homework should not take more than 4-5 hours.
+There will be 11 short format homeworks.
+These are to be submitted as jupyter notebooks.

 **Long-Format Homework**

-48 points
+32 points

-There will be one long format homework every two weeks, except over spring break when you will have 3 weeks instead of two.
+There will be one long format homework every two-three weeks, for a total of 4 long-format homeworks through the semester.
 The long-format homework will be assigned along with the regular homework.
-The long format homework should be doable within 8-10 hours.
-This means that all homework included, you ought to be spending about 8-10 hours per week on homework.
+The long format homework should be doable within 9-10 hours, but you will have >=2 weeks to do it.
+This means that all homework included, you ought to be spending about 10 hours per week on homework for the weeks in which you have long format homework.
+These are to be submitted as jupyter notebooks.

 **Final exam**

 15 points

 At the end of the semester there will be a take home exam, which will be about 1.5 long format homework long.
-You will have >10 days to finish it.
+You will have >=10 days to finish it.
+To be submitted as a jupyter notebook.

 **Participation**

-3 points
+5 points

+Coming to class.
 Piazza, with weight given to answering other's questions.
-Pull requests with examples and errata on wiki pages.
+Pull requests with examples and errata on wiki pages would be appreciated, and will be used to push you up to the next highest grade.
+(Think of it as building a learning community)

 ## Course Policies